usathyan/graphrag/README.md

 ### 3.2.
 Observations on Model Comparison and Issues:

-*   **`openai/gpt-4o` (Initial):** Performance could not be fully assessed due to rapid depletion of OpenRouter API credits.
-This highlights a critical operational aspect: ensure sufficient LLM credits for any substantial work.
+*   **`openai/gpt-4o` (Initial):** Performance could not be fully assessed with this model during the initial phase.
-*   **`openai/gpt-4.1-nano`:** This model was tested after the credit issue with `gpt-4o`.
+*   **`openai/gpt-4.1-nano`:** This model was tested after the initial phase with `gpt-4o`.
 While it successfullyanswered some broader queries (e.g., Query 1, Query 4), it struggled with more specific ones, often returning "I am sorry but I am unable to answer..." or providing less detailed answers than `gpt-4o-mini`.
 This is expected given its smaller size and capability.
-*   **`openai/gpt-4o-mini`:** This model provided the best balance of performance and (assumed) cost-efficiency for these experiments once credits were available.
+*   **`openai/gpt-4o-mini`:** This model provided the best balance of performance and (assumed) cost-efficiency for these experiments.
 It successfully handled most of the complex summarization and information extraction queries.
-*   **OpenRouter Credit Issue:** A recurring theme was the `openai.APIStatusError: Error code: 402 - {'error': {'message': 'Insufficient credits...'}}`.
-This appeared when the configured LLM on OpenRouter ran out of funds.
-It's crucial to monitor this when using paid API services.
+*   It's crucial to monitor API usage when using paid API services.
 The errors appeared during the "map" phase of the global search, as this involves LLM calls to process and score document chunks.

 ### 3.3.
 General Challenges and Observations:
 *   **Query Specificity:** Highly specific queries, especially those asking for ranked lists ("most cited") or quantitative details not typically found in narrative text, are challenging unless the input data is specifically structured or contains explicit mentions.